foundry-rs/book/src/cheatcodes/README.md

     // Gets all the recorded logs
     function getRecordedLogs() external returns (Log[] memory);

-    // Prepare an expected log with (bool checkTopic1, bool checkTopic2, bool checkTopic3, bool checkData).
+    // Prepare an expected log with the signature:
+    //   (bool checkTopic1, bool checkTopic2, bool checkTopic3, bool checkData).
+    //
     // Call this function, then emit an event, then call a function.
-Internally after the call, we check if
+    // Internally after the call, we check if logs were emitted in the expected order
-    // logs were emitted in the expected order with the expected topics and data (as specified by the booleans)
+    // with the expected topics and data (as specified by the booleans)
+    //
-    // Second form also checks supplied address against emitting contract. function expectEmit(bool, bool, bool, bool) external;
+    // The second form also checks supplied address against emitting contract. function expectEmit(bool, bool, bool, bool) external;
     function expectEmit(bool, bool, bool, bool, address) external;

     // Mocks a call to an address, returning specified data.
+    //
     // Calldata can either be strict or a partial match, e.g. if you only
     // pass a Solidity selector to the expected calldata, then the entire Solidity
     // function will be mocked.